kaxline/software-primer/src.md

 other until all the contracts have been written up, which are all based on complete conjecture about whether this will actually be a successful relationship.

-What is lost in this process is the problem that actually needs to be solved for the business.
-The easiest solution I see is for clients to become smarter and wiser about software development and understand that the inherent entropy involved means that you can’t use your same judgments to evaluate software contractors as you would for other trades or services.
+What is lost in this process is the problem that actually needs to be solved for the client.
+To fix this, clients need to become smarter and wiser about software development and understand that the inherent entropy involved means that you can’t use your same judgments to evaluate software contractors as you would for other trades or services.

 If you're primarily driven by cutting costs, you'll actually spend more because keeping things on budget and on deadline are directly at odds with properly exploring, defining, and fixing your problem.